-Assessing a Diamond’s Color Grade
+Diamond’s Color Grade

 The color of a diamond, or more accurately the lack of color in a diamond is one of the most important factors in determining how much a diamond is worth.
 Even the most subtle hints of yellow or brown can affect a diamond’s value in the negative.
-Generally, the less color a diamond displays, the more value it has and the higher it falls on the price chart.
+Generally, the less color a diamond displays, the more value it has and the higher it falls on the diamond price chart.
 This is because finding a diamond with little to no color is a rarity, and therefore is priced accordingly.
 The Gemological Institute of America grades diamonds according to the GIA diamond color scale which ranks diamonds in letter groupings.

-Remember that these differences in color can be extremely subtle and sometimes may be hard to detect even for an expert.
-But the differences in color make a huge difference in how much a 1 carat diamond is worth.
+Remember that these differences in diamond color can be extremely subtle and sometimes may be hard to detect even for an expert.
+But the differences in color make a huge difference in how much a 1 carat diamond ring is worth.